 Scholastic Writing Awards

 Jackson, MS 39202

 Individual entries are $5.00 per entry.
 Senior portfolios are $20.00.
 Checks and money orders should be made payable to the Eudora Welty Foundation.
 Fee waivers are available to students who otherwise would be unable to participate.

 Deadlines and Adjudication: The submission deadline is December 13, 2018.
 All entries must be uploaded to the online system by 5 p.m.
 CST.
 Following the deadline, entries will undergo a blind adjudication - judges do not know which students produced the work or what schools they attend.
 Entries are scored by a minimum of two judges.
 Scoring takes place on a 1-10 scale based on the criteria of originality, technique, and personal voice.
 Judges are selected from writers, teachers, college faculty, and members of the community who are knowledgeable about writing and who have an interest in student writing.

 Awards: At the regional (State of Mississippi) level, works can be awarded Gold Key, Silver Key, or Honorable Mention.
 All works receiving the Gold Key designation are forwarded to New York to undergo adjudication at the national level.
 Five of those the regional Gold Key recipients are nominated for an American Voices Award, which is a "best in region" award.
 These entries undergo a separate adjudication in New York, and one of them is named as the American Voices Medalist for the Mississippi Region.

-Regional Ceremony: The regional awards ceremony will be held April 10, 2016, at the Eudora Welty House and Garden on the front lawn from 2-4 p.m.
-Students are presented with certificates and pins, and student readers are featured as part of the program.
+Regional Ceremony: The regional awards ceremony will be held April 14, 2019, on the front lawn of the Welty House & Garden at 2 p.m.
+Students receive certificates and pins, and student readers are featured as part of the program.